wearelumenai/distclus/README.md

 - `Timeout`: maximal algorithm execution duration in seconds.
 Unlimited by default.
 - `NumCPU`: number of CPU to use for algorithm execution.
 Default is maximal number of CPU.
 - `DataPerIter`: minimum number of pushed data before starting a new iteration if given.
 Online clustering specific.
-- `StatusNotifier`: callback called in a separate go routine, each time the algorithm change of status or fires an error.
-Online clustering specific.
+- `StatusNotifier`: callback called in the same go routine than algo execution, each time the algorithm change of status or fires an error.

 ### MCMC Configuration